-Insert Track - If you wish to add information for tracks not played in Scratch Live into your session (e.g., if you played one of your favorite vinyl or CDs), select the song you want to insert after and click the Insert Track button.
+Insert Track: If you wish to add information for tracks not played in Scratch Live into your session (e.g., if you played one of your favorite vinyl or CD), select the song you want to insert after and click the Insert Track button.
 Double click the inserted track fields and edit your information accordingly.
-When exporting an m3u playlist [see exporting below] "inserted tracks" will not be present.
+(Note that when exporting an m3u playlist [see exporting below] "inserted tracks" will not be present.)

-Export - You can export each session as a data file using the Export button.
-Select a session, then choose your preferred file Format, and click Export.
+Export: You can export each session as a data file using the export button.
+Select a session, then choose your preferred file format, and click export.
 There are three possible export formats:

-- text to create a simple text file with your session information contained within. - csv to create a file for use in spreadsheet software. - m3u to create a playlist file, which can be imported into media players.
+- text: to create a simple text file with your session information contained within. - csv: to create a file for use in spreadsheet software. - m3u: to create a playlist file, which can be imported into media players.
 Note that an m3u does not contain audio itself, it only points to the location of your audio files.
 (Inserted tracks within sessions will not be included in an m3u playlist.)

-Serato Playlists: see "Serato Playlists" on page 25.
+Serato Playlist: see "Serato Playlists" on page 29.

-Delete - To delete a history session, highlight the session, then press ctrl + del.
+Delete: To delete a history session, highlight the session, then press ctrl + del.